hpi-dhc/ggponc_annotation/README.md

 # GGPONC 2.0

-This repository contains the code to reproduce results from the paper *Clinical Entity Extraction and Coordination Ellipses in GGPONC 2.0*
+This repository contains the code to reproduce results for GGPONC 2.0

 ## Preparation